 Acinonyx jubatus jubatus is the cheetah subspecies indigenous to East and Southern Africa.

-- A surprising detail about the cheetahs are that they’re not hostile by nature.
-If they’re threatened by a larger animal they will avoid any altercation and may even give up their prey.
+- A surprising detail about the cheetahs are that they’re not hostile by nature. facing a threat from larger animals, they will avoid any altercation may relinquish their prey.

-- They are mainly found in open grasslands and dense woodlands.
+- They are mostly found in open grasslands and dense woodlands.

 - Botswana has the second-largest population of cheetahs in the whole world.
-They are found in nearly every game reserve and National Park of Botswana including – The Central Kalahari Game Reserve, Chobe National Park, Moremi Game Reserve, and The Kgalagadi Transfrontier Park.
+They are found in nearly every game reserve and National Park of Botswana .

-Cheetahs are shy and sensitive animals and are very difficult to spot in Botswana Safari.
-So, if you do get an opportunity to witness them in the wildlife of Botswana, don’t take it for granted.
-If you have any questions you can address them and we’ll make sure they are answered.
-Feel free to contact us on the following details.
+Cheetahs are shy and sensitive animals and are very difficult to spot in Botswana Safari. if you do get an opportunity to witness them in the wildlife of Botswana, don’t take it for granted.
+If you have any questions you can address them we’ll make sure they are answered Feel free to contact us on the following details.

 +263 83 284 1840/1 or